 Year launched: 2024

 Peugeot has done a grand job with its e-5008; there’s lots to like such as its interior and exterior zest, range, and space.

 The 5008 has been around since 2009, but Peugeot has since electrified its family-friendly wagon.

-The e-5008 uses the same underpinnings as the e-3008 and is available with either a 97kWh or a 73kWh battery.
+The e-5008 uses the same underpinnings as the e-3008 and is available with either a 73kWh or 97kWh battery options.
 Buyers can also choose from a 212 or 233PS powertrain, both with two-wheel drive, although a 324PS four-wheel drive is on the way.
+More relevant for many drivers will be a range of up to 414 miles on a charge.

-It measures 4.8 meters long and has more interior space than the old car.
+It measures 4.8 meters long and has more interior space than the old 3008.
 Likewise, the middle row’s space has increased, and the third-row seats can be folded flat to make the most of its 916-litre boot.
 With the third row in place, this shrinks to a sensible 348 litres.

 5. Tesla Model Y